Mooring and Anchoring

 - Includes impacts from anchors and impacts of boat when at anchor or mooring.

-- Does not include impacts from boats getting to and from moorings, these should be assessed in the relevant 'participation' category.
+- Does not include impacts from boats getting to and from moorings, these should be assessed in the relevant 'recreation' category.

-Environmentally Friendly Moorings (EFMs), or eco moorings, are mooring systems designed to have less impact on the sea bed than conventional swing moorings.
+Advanced Mooring Systems (AMS), or eco moorings, are mooring systems designed to have less impact on the sea bed than conventional swing moorings.
 They aim to minimise interaction with the seabed to prevent abrasion and therefore the potential to damage sensitive habitats.
-Pages are now available on the RYA website dedicated to EFMs.
-These pages are a collaborative effort, designed to provide a useful resource to explore what EFMs are, the types and manufacturers of them, to give examples of existing trials and projects, to host a variety of reports and study documentation, and to provide a means of collating further information as the EFM landscape evolves.
+The Green Blue has a guide to anchoring and mooring.

 Potential Impacts

-- Abrasion/disturbance of the substrate on the surface of the seabed
+- Abrasion/disturbance of the substrate on the surface of the seabed, e.g. when mooring tackle and ground chains are lifted and inspected, maintained and replaced

 - Penetration and/or disturbance of the substratum below the surface of the seabed, including abrasion